Shekey/heroku-cookie-bakery/README.md

 ● If someone tries to use the mailbox (click) it falls to the ground because of the poor construction quality

+Extras:

+● You can check all created orders on /list route
+● There is an auto-dismissible alert, after 3 secs it gets hidden by itself.
+● I implemented Vuex in case I get more ideas on how to enhance UI and UX

 ### Technologies

 * Project is done with Vue and Laravel with Sqlite.